-I’ve been on a bit of a pagespeed SEO pilgrimage recently trying to squeeze every last microsecond of improvements out of this website: I offer SEO Services and if I can’t make my own sites run fast, I shouldn’t be advising others (for money) on their websites.
+I’ve been on a bit of a pagespeed SEO pilgrimage recently trying to squeeze every last microsecond of improvements out of this website: I offer SEO Services and if I can’t make my own sites run fast on a slow mobile device, I shouldn’t be advising others (for money) on their websites.

 Been looking more deeply into Progressive Web Apps to see if there was any further improvements beyond what’s reported when tested with Google’s Lighthouse Audits Tool: this site already receives 100 out of 100 on Progressive Web Apps (see screenshot below), but tools can’t test everything so it’s always worth reviewing the relevant research.

 After a lot of reading about Progressive Web Apps there’s not much more I can do, but I did stumble upon a Google case study on Progressive Web Apps which gained a HUGE WTF moment when I ran the case study site “Flipkart” through Lighthouse.

 Not familiar with Flipkart?

 Flipkart is a lot like Amazon, a huge shopping portal.